citrix/terraform-provider-citrix/scripts/onboarding-helper/README.md

     - `SetDependencyRelationship` (Switch): Add this switch to create dependency relationships between resources by replacing resouce ID with resource references.
     - `DisableSSLValidation` (Switch):
       - For Citrix on-premises customers **only**: Add this switch to disable SSL validation on both the PowerShell session and the provider client.
 SSL validation has to be disabled for this script to work if your on-premises DDC does not have a valid SSL certificate.
+    - `ShowClientSecret` (Switch):
+      - Use this switch to include the client secret value in the generated Terraform configuration file.
+Defaults to `$false` to ensure security.

 7. Wait for the script to complete.
 The execution time will depend on the complexity of the onboarding process and the resources being imported.